 Japan's economy sinks into contraction as spending, investment decline

-TOKYO — Japan’s economy slipped into a contraction in the third quarter, decreasing at an annual pace of 2.1% as consumption and investments shrank, the government reported Wednesday.
+TOKYO — Japan's economy contracted at a 2.1% annual pace in July-September as consumption and investment weakened, the government said Wednesday.

-Real gross domestic product, which measures the total value of a nation’s products and services, fell 0.5% in the July-September period for the world’s third largest economy, the Cabinet Office said.
-That would produce a 2.1% drop if the quarter's performance continued for a full 12 months.
+Weak wage growth in the world’s third-largest economy also sapped its vitality, the Cabinet Office said.
+In quarterly terms, the economy contracted by 0.5%.

+The numbers were unexpectedly weak.
+Private consumption shrank an annualized 0.2%.
+Corporate investment decreased 2.5%.
+With investment and demand weakening in other major economies, “we expect GDP growth to slow from 1.7% this year to 0.5% in 2024,” said Marcel Thieliant of Capital Economics.

-The downturn came after the economy grew a revised 3.7% in the first quarter and a revised 4.5% in the second quarter on an annualized basis, according to the government figures.
+The economy grew at a revised annual pace of 4.5% in April-June and 3.7% in the January-March, the latest figures showed.
+The earlier estimate for the April-June quarter was of a 6% annual expansion.

-The third quarter's performance was far worse than what had been expected, according to the financial services company ING, which had forecast an annual contraction of 0.5%.
+The last quarter's performance was far worse than what had been expected, according to the financial services company ING, which had forecast an annual contraction of 0.5%.

 “Most of the miss in the consensus forecast came from weaker-than-expected domestic demand items, such as consumer spending, business investment and inventory accumulation,” Robert Carnell, ING's head of research for the Asia-Pacific area, said in a report.

-Private consumption shrank an annualized 0.2% during the quarter, while corporate investment decreased 2.5%.
+Prime Minister Fumio Kishida recently announced a stimulus package of more than 17 trillion yen ($113 billion) that includes tax breaks and benefits for low-income households that have struggled as prices for many necessities have surged due to global inflation and the weak yen.

-Economic activity in the previous two quarters got a boost from recovering exports and inbound tourism.
-Social restrictions related to the COVID-19 pandemic have gradually eased, allowing for more travel and a fix to the crimped supply chain for production.
+Economic activity in previous quarters was helped by recoveries in inbound tourism and exports.
+Social restrictions related to the COVID-19 pandemic have been lifted, allowing for more travel and fewer disruptions to trade and supply chains.

-Exports managed to eke out 0.5% growth in the latest quarter, in contrast to a 3.2% rise in the second quater.
-Auto exports have recovered after stalling over the shortage of computer chips and other parts.
-Also adding to exports was tourism revenue.
+Exports managed to eke out 0.5% growth in the latest quarter, in contrast to a 3.2% rise in the second quarter.
+Auto exports recovered after stalling partly due to shortages of computer chips and other parts.

 Public demand, which includes government spending, rose at an annual pace of 0.6% in the latest quarter.